 The third Tuesday in September is 'Prince's Day' (Prinsjesdag) in the Netherlands.
-On that day, in his capacity as Head of State, the King of Queen delivers the so-called 'Queen's Speech' (Troonrede) in the Hall of Knights in the Binnenhof in The Hague.
+On that day, in his capacity as Head of State, the King delivers the so-called 'King's Speech' (Troonrede) in the Hall of Knights in the Binnenhof in The Hague.
 Subsequently, the Minister of Finance presents his famous 'Third-Tuesday-of-September'-briefcase to the Speaker of the House of Representatives.
 This briefcase contains the Budget Memorandum and the National Budget.
 Prince's Day is an important day in Dutch politics, as it marks the start of the parliamentary year.
-The King or Queen delivers his speech before a joint meeting of both chambers of parliament in the Hall of Knights.
+The King delivers his speech before a joint meeting of both chambers of parliament in the Hall of Knights.
 The members of the Cabinet and the Council of State, as well as a number of invitees are present too.
 The President of the Senate chairs the joint meeting and opens it with the phrase: 'The joint meeting of the States General, as referred to in article 65 of the Constitution, is hereby opened'.